gongybable/gongybable.github.io/pages/Knowledge_Base/NN/embedding_layers/index.md

 ### Similarity Measurement
 ![alt text](similarity.png) <br />

+For word embedding, to find the word for `king`, which has the same relationship like `man` and `woman`, we just need to find the word which max the similarity `argmax sim(w, king-man+woman)`.

 1. Items that appear very frequently in the training set tend to have embeddings with large norms.
 If capturing popularity information is desirable, then you should prefer dot product.
 However, if you're not careful, the popular items may end up dominating the recommendations.
 In practice, you can use other variants of similarity measures that put less emphasis on the norm of the item: <code>s(q,x)=||q||<sup>α</sup>||x||<sup>α</sup>cos(q,x)</code> for some <code>α ∈ (0, 1)</code>.

 2. Items that appear very rarely may not be updated frequently during training.
 Consequently, if they are initialized with a large norm, the system may recommend rare items over more relevant items.
 To avoid this problem, be careful about embedding initialization, and use appropriate regularization.